yashrmaa/yasharma/content/posts/immigration/index.md

 draft: false
 ---

-**This [essay](https://www.readtangle.com/otherposts/the-harsh-realities-of-legal-immigration/) was published in [Tangle](https://www.readtangle.com/) in Sep, 2024 and was referenced in [The H-1B debate between Trump, Musk, and MAGA](https://www.readtangle.com/h1b-debate-musk-trump-immigration/) and [President Trump orders H-1B visa applicants to pay a $100,000 fee](https://www.readtangle.com/president-trump-orders-h1b-visa-applicants-to-pay-a-100-000-fee/).**
+**This [essay](https://www.readtangle.com/otherposts/the-harsh-realities-of-legal-immigration/) was published in [Tangle](https://www.readtangle.com/) in Sep, 2024 and was referenced in the newsletters: [The H-1B debate between Trump, Musk, and MAGA](https://www.readtangle.com/h1b-debate-musk-trump-immigration/) and [President Trump orders H-1B visa applicants to pay a $100,000 fee](https://www.readtangle.com/president-trump-orders-h1b-visa-applicants-to-pay-a-100-000-fee/).**

 Regardless of their politics, everyone has a view on immigration.
 More often than not, people [support legal immigration over illegal immigration](https://news.gallup.com/poll/508520/americans-value-immigration-concerns.aspx).
 Both sides also generally agree that highly skilled immigrants are a valuable asset to the U.S. economy.
 I would even say most people who immigrate illegally would want to do so legally.
 But obscure and dated laws in the U.S. make legal immigration downright painful.